The Palace Theatre, Swansea- a history of variety (in production 2022)

 A film about the Palace Theatre in Swansea, with appearances from the following:

-The stage had the feet of Charlie Chaplin clog dancing on it in 1895 and the spotlights lit up Antony Hopkins for his first public performance in 1960.
+The stage had the young feet of Charlie Chaplin clog dancing on it in 1899 and the spotlights lit up Antony Hopkins for his first public performance in 1960.
+The Palace is also the birthplace of cinema in Swansea.

-In 2018 A group of people gathered to 'levitate' the derelict Theatre using only the power of their minds.
+In 2017 a group of locals gathered to 'levitate' the derelict Theatre using only the power of their minds.
 I was asked to film the levitation to ensure it was witnessed and recorded.
-They wanted a record to show how they managed to lift 10,000 tonnes of Ebbw Vale red brick and yellow Bath stone into the air.
-Since that uplifting day, I have felt intrigued to dig deeper and gather peoples memories and stories from that old theatre to explore 133 years of incredible history.
+They wanted a record to show how they would lift 10,000 tonnes of Ebbw Vale red brick and yellow Bath stone into the air.

-Please get in touch if you have a story to tell about your time at the Palace Theatre.
+Please get in touch if you have a story to tell about your time at the Palace

-I feel compelled to record these stories so, I will be filming throughout 2022 gathering memories.
+I feel compelled to record these stories so, I will be filming throughout 2024 gathering memories.

 If you, any family or friends have memories about their experiences at the Palace and are willing to share, please get in touch below